Felix Arndt Portrait

 Terry Smythe's Roll Scan Library

 Felix Arndt, regarded by some as the earliest proponent of the novelty piano style, was born to royalty, at least in a sense.
 His mother, Charlotte Harpeur (5/1851), was born in Spain to a French father and Spanish mother.
 Charlotte was known as the Countess Fevrier of France, and was reportedly related to Napoleon III.
 (She was mistakenly listed as Carolyn in the 1910 census.)
 Felix's father, Andreas W. Hugo Arndt (2/1853), was a carpenter born in Switzerland.
 The couple married in Manhattan in 1888.
 Felix also had a younger sister, Charlotte A. Arndt (12/1890).
-Born in New York, Felix was educated in the New York City public school system, greatly improved as the influence of Tammany Hall was waning,from soup to nuts cover and usually fostering those who wanted to play instruments in the requisite school band.
+Born in New York, Felix was educated in the New York City public school system, greatly improved as the influence of Tammany Hall was waning, and usually fostering those who wanted to play instruments in the requisite school band.
 He took up the piano on his own, but later sought out advanced training in harmony and theory.
-One of his professors was pianist Carl Lachmund, who was a follower of Franz Liszt.
-Carl's son Arno F. Lachmund would one day work indirectly with Felix while employed by Duo-Art.
+One of his professors was pianist Carl Lachmund, who was a follower of Franz Liszt.snow time cover Carl's son Arno F. Lachmund would one day work indirectly with Felix while employed by Duo-Art.

 Once out of school, Arndt's talent for arranging was quickly recognized by publishers, and he got a job composing special material on demand for several years, including for vaudeville stars such as the husband and wife team of Nora Bayes and Jack Norworth, and often with fellow composer Gus Edwards (although specific titles have not surfaced to date and may have been disposed of after use).
 His steady gig for a time was as the organist for New York's famed Trinity Church, right on Wall Street and a focal point in the days following the WTC disaster of 2001.
 He was shown in 1910 as still living with his family, and as a musician working for a publisher.
-Charlotte is shown as a stenographer working for a publisher, possibly the same one.
+Charlotte was shown as a stenographer working for a publisher, possibly the same one.

 Victor also accepted Felix as a soloist, and this started a flurry of recording activity over the next several years.
-Felix would cut at least 30 keyboard solo sides in addition to his recordings of the trio, and five with mandolin player Dr. Clarence Penny.
-Many of the sides also featured Felix playing the delicate keyboard celesta.
+Felix would cut at least 30 keyboard solo sides in addition to his recordings of the trio, and five with mandolin player Dr. Clarence Penny.from soup to nuts cover Many of the sides also featured Felix playing the delicate keyboard celesta.
 He also debuted many of his own compositions simultaneously on record and piano roll over the next few years.
 After several cuts in 1912 there were curiously no solo sides from 1913, but as it turns out, Felix was pretty busy.

 Another bit of good fortune came in 1913 when Arndt started at Universal Music Company during the advent of "hand-played" piano rolls.
-As announced in the Music Trade Review of March 15, 1913: "The Universal Music Co., 29 West Forty-second street, New York, is calling the attention of the trade to. the fact that Felix Arndt has just signed a contract to compose, arrange and play for the Uni-Record.
+As announced in the Music Trade Review of March 15, 1913: "The Universal Music Co., 29 West Forty-second street, New York, is calling the attention of the trade to the fact that Felix Arndt has just signed a contract to compose, arrange and play for the Uni-Record.
 Felix Arndt needs no introduction to lovers of popular music, either as a player or composer, as his renditions are known from one end of the country to the other."
 Even though he was signed at first as an "exclusive" artists, Arndt soon managed to get work with other concerns as well.

 Being a fine arranger and pianist, the position with Universal allowed him the opportunity to advance his skills when applied to other composer's works, and helped him in his compositions as well.
-The following year, Arndt also became a staff musician for Aeolian Hall, creating Duo-Art reproducing rolls in the Popular Music genre.nola cover In his nearly five years for the two companies he reportedly created over 3,000 rolls, which would equate to three or four on an average work day.
+The following year, Arndt also became a staff musician for Aeolian Hall, creating Duo-Art reproducing rolls in the Popular Music genre.
+In his nearly five years for the two companies, he reportedly created over 3,000 rolls, which would equate to three or four on an average workday.
 It should be noted that he was not confined to popular works only, taking on many well-known classics, operas, and even contemporary composers such as Claude Debussy in his own inimitable style.
 However, many of these rolls were sometimes re-released under multiple sub-labels, so that number was likely substantially smaller, yet still astonishing given the time frame.

-It was during this period that he penned the first of a series of compositions that are now considered to be classic novelties, A Symphonic Nightmare: Desecration Rag (#1).
-It is an amusing send up of well-known symphonic pieces in a complex syncopated format.
+It was during this period that he penned the first of a series of compositions that are now considered to be classic novelties, A Symphonic Nightmare: Desecration Rag (#1).nola cover It is an amusing send up of well-known symphonic pieces in a complex syncopated format.
 This was followed by the unusual From Soup to Nuts, and a piece that would be the harbinger of genius yet to come, Marionette, although the latter would not be fully released until 1917.
 Felix was a charter member of ASCAP, founded by several musicians in 1914 in an effort to provide a focal registration point for protecting copyrights and distributing royalties.

 Right around the time of World War I was when young George Gershwin looked briefly to Arndt as a mentor of sorts.
 Felix likely got George his job with Aeolian Hall on 42nd Street in Manhattan in early 1916, potentially inspiring or even contributing a bit to the single rag that Gershwin wrote, Rialto Ripples.
 It has been suggested that Felix may have introduced George to his friend Irving Caesar, with which Gershwin would later pen his first and biggest hit, Swanee.

 Felix's 1917 draft card shows him as an employee of Aeolian, and the sole support for Nola and her mother.
 His parents were still in Manhattan, and his sister Charlotte had recently married Alex Alexander.
 They subsequently had a daughter in 1918 named Elaine, and continued to live with Hugo and Charlotte for some time.
 On January 1, 1918, Felix added yet another notch on the ladder of success when he started with the now-dominant QRS piano roll company.
 They were also fortunate to have signed him exclusively to their label.
-He put his own full page announcement under his portrait in the trades in February, 1918:
+He put his own full-page announcement under his portrait in the trades in February, 1918:

 To the Music Industry: